 Pulmonary Medicine

-Pulmonary medicine cares for people with diseases and conditions of the lungs and related sleep disorders.
+Pulmonary medicine experts at Wellstar provide comprehensive care for people with lung conditions and sleep disorders.

-Some common conditions our pulmonologists diagnose and treat include COPD, asthma, pneumonia, the buildup of fluid in the lungs and lung cancer.
+Some common conditions our pulmonologists diagnose and treat include COPD, asthma, pneumonia and other lung infections, pulmonary fibrosis, cough, lung cancer and sleep disorders.

-Our pulmonary medicine specialists typically work as part of a team of specialists to care for patients, collaborating with primary care physicians, surgeons and therapists.
-They have access to the latest and most innovative technology for diagnostics and treatment, which can range from medicine and therapy to minimally invasive procedures or open chest surgery.
+Our pulmonary medicine specialists typically work as part of a team of specialists to care for patients, collaborating with primary care physicians, surgeons and respiratory therapists.
+Our patients have access to the latest and most innovative technology for diagnosis and treatment, including pulmonary function tests, medicine, therapy and minimally invasive procedures, such as bronchoscopy.
+We also have a special team of interventional pulmonologists who specialize in the diagnosis and treatment of diseases involving the airway, lung and pleura through advanced minimally invasive endoscopic and percutaneous procedures.

 - Alpha-1-antitrypsin deficiency